 Empathy Test rounded off 2015 with a headline slot at Riba Rocks festival in Spain and support shows in London with The Japanese House (UK) (reviewed here) at Camden Barfly and Summer Heart (Sweden) at Hoxton Square Bar & Kitchen.
 In October, Empathy Test returned to Dresden, Germany, for a headline show at Reithalle Strasse E. Jan Winterfeld was in attendance and after the show he asked to become Empathy Test’s booking agent in Europe.

-The band agreed a deal with Winterfeld and in April 2016, and Winterfled’s agency, Pluswelt, booked Empathy Test to perform two shows in support of German Synth Pop veterans De/Vision in Leipzig and Berlin.
+The band reached a non-exclusive, verbal agreement with Jan Winterfeld and in April 2016, Pluswelt, booked Empathy Test to perform two shows in support of German Synth Pop veterans De/Vision in Leipzig and Berlin.
 Over the course of the year, the band also supported LCMDF (Sweden) and Avec Sans (UK) in London.

 To coincide with their first European tour opening for Mesh (UK), Empathy Test self-released a new double a-side single, Demons / Seeing Stars, in September 2016, which featured two of their most popular tracks to date.
 Released via digital, CD and 7” vinyl picture disc, the band sold the entire run of 500 CDs and 300 picture discs.
 Demons was ‘Track of the Day’ on XS Noize, who described it as “a stunning coupling of Relf’s ethereal atmospherics on synth and Howlett’s distinctive, perfect aching vocal”.